For Better Education.org - Welcome to the Foundation for the Next Generation

 Hello, my name is Michael Vincent Fowler.
 I usually go by Mike.
 I'm going to do something here I am very uncomfortable with and toot my own horn.
 If I am going to ask you to support this foundation you have a right to know a bit about the person who is asking.

-In the area of "real world" achievement, in my early twenties I went to work at a company called Intermedics, Intraocular making lense implants for cataract patients.
+In the area of real world achievement, in my early twenties I went to work at a company called Intermedics, Intraocular making lens implants for cataract patients.
 I started there shortly after the company opened and worked in the assembly area.
 This was delicate work done under a microscope, working on plastic lenses with metal tools.
 When I got there, their target was for each technician to make eight lenses per day.
-Before I left the target was up to thirty-two per day, and on my last day I built sixty-four just to show it could be done.
+Before I left the target was up to thirty-two per day.
 I helped accomplish this by improving processes and modifying the tools we were using.
-I also took over training and was promoted to lead of the department.
+I was also put in charge of training and promoted to lead the department.

-Later, at a company called Technar, after proving myself in the general assembly area, I was given the opportunity to take a new product out of research and development and into production.
-The product was one of the safety switches for some of our nuclear missiles and involved a very complex set of processes.
-The goal was to have five employees produce 100 swithches a month and keep the reject rate below 25%.
-In less than six months, we were producing 125 switches a month using four employees and keeping the reject rate below 15%.
+Later, at a company called Technar, after proving myself in the military products assembly area, I was given the opportunity to take a new product out of research and development and into production.
+The product was one of the safety switches for some of our nuclear missiles, and involved a very complex set of processes.
+The goal was to have five employees produce 100 switches a month and keep the reject rate below 25%.
+In less than six months, we were producing 125 switches a month using only four employees and keeping the reject rate below 15%.

-I need your help to make this foundation productive.
+I need your help in order for this foundation accomplish its purpose.
 I hope you will join me and help in whatever way you can.

 Yours truly,